atewamba/capstone_project/README.md

 # capstone_project
-## This my read me file to explain what I am doing in this project
+## This is my read me file to explain what I am doing in this project